ghaiszaher/Foggy-CycleGAN/README.md

 This project is a the implementation for my Computer Science MSc thesis in the University of Debrecen.
 Dissertation: [[PDF] Simulating Weather Conditions on Digital Images](./dissertation/Simulating%20Weather%20Conditions%20on%20Digital%20Images%20-%20Final.pdf) (Debrecen, 2020).

 ## Description
-**Foggy-CycleGAN** is a [CycleGAN](https://junyanz.github.io/CycleGAN/) model trained to synthesize fog on clear images.
+**Foggy-CycleGAN** is a
+<a href="https://junyanz.github.io/CycleGAN/" target="_blank">CycleGAN</a> model trained to synthesize fog on clear images.

 ## Code
-The full source code is available under GPL-3.0 License in my Github repository [ghaiszaher/Foggy-CycleGAN](https://github.com/ghaiszaher/Foggy-CycleGAN)
+The full source code is available under GPL-3.0 License in my Github repository <a href="https://github.com/ghaiszaher/Foggy-CycleGAN" target="_blank">ghaiszaher/Foggy-CycleGAN</a>

 ## Notebook <a href="https://colab.research.google.com/github/ghaiszaher/Foggy-CycleGAN/blob/master/Foggy_CycleGAN.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>
-A Jupyter Notebook file [Foggy_CycleGAN.ipynb](https://github.com/ghaiszaher/Foggy-CycleGAN/blob/master/Foggy_CycleGAN.ipynb) is available in the repository.
+A Jupyter Notebook file <a href="https://github.com/ghaiszaher/Foggy-CycleGAN/blob/master/Foggy_CycleGAN.ipynb" target="_blank">Foggy_CycleGAN.ipynb</a> is available in the repository.

 ## Results